tomas-kabrt/tomas-kabrt.github.io/_posts/2024-04-17-FortiClient-Vulnerabilities.md

 title: Forti Client Mac - Lack of configuration file validation (CVE-2023-45588, CVE-2024-31492)
 ---

-How to apply skills gained during OSMR certification to find vulnerabilities in MacOS installation package and get two CVEs in the process.
+How to apply the skills gained during OSMR certification to find vulnerabilities in the MacOS installation package and get two CVEs in the process?

 The MacOS has the aura that it is secure no matter what the user does.
-Of course, that is not true and since finishing my OSMR certification from Offensive security I understood there are many common issue areas, that are introduced by the desktop software developers.
-It all starts with poorly coded installer packages and XPC services, and direct vulnerabilities in the software.
-Since that, I have checked several MacOS installer packages for possible logical mistakes in the installation process.
-The MacOS application installation process is in many cases executed with high privileges and developers count on static paths or make assumptions about the file contents.
+Of course, that is not true and since finishing my OSMR certification from Offensive Security I understood there are many common issue areas: poorly coded installer packages and XPC services, and direct vulnerabilities in the software.
+Since then, I have checked several MacOS installer packages for possible logical mistakes in the installation process.
+The MacOS application installation process is ussually executed with high privileges and developers count on static paths or make assumptions about the file contents.
 Such scenarios can be used to attack the local system and gain elevated access.
 In today's post, I would like to show you how such a scenario can lead to arbitrary code execution and getting two CVEs under my name.

 ## MacOS Installation packages

-MacOs use two types of installation packages on macOS - DMG (Disk Image) and PKG (Package).
-In summary, DMG files are disk images used for distributing files and applications, while PKG files are packages used specifically for software installation on macOS, offering more flexibility and customization options during the installation process through the usage of installation options and configurations, they can include scripts, pre-installation, and post-installation tasks.
-Such freedom also can cause issues as I will present.
+MacOs use two types of installation packages - DMG (Disk Image) and PKG (Package).
+DMG files are used for distributing files and applications, while PKG files are used specifically for software installation on macOS, offering more flexibility and customization options during the installation process through installation options, pre-installation, and post-installation scripts.
+Such freedom of pkg can also cause issues.

-The PKG files can be opened in a great tool Suspicious Package, which shows all the important information about the package like the number of files installed, where the new files will be located, metadata about the developer, supporting scripts, etc. This handy software can be used for a quick initial check of the installation package and validate if it might be vulnerable and is worth of deeper look.
+The PKG files can be analyzed in a great tool Suspicious Package, which shows all the details about the package like the number of files installed, where the new files will be located, metadata about the developer, supporting scripts, etc. This handy software can be used for a quick initial check of the installation package and validate if it might be vulnerable and is worth an in-depth look.

-The installation package I will be focusing here is FortiClient.
-The software is used in corporate environments and it can provide security features such as antivirus scanning, web filtering, and VPN capabilities.
+The installation package I will be focusing on here is FortiClient.
+The software is used in corporate environments and can provide security features such as antivirus scanning, web filtering, and VPN capabilities.

 ![01]({{ site.baseurl }}/images/FortiClient/01.png)

 ### Initial Analysis

-The installation package is a DMG file containing supporting data and an MPKG file.
+The installation package is a DMG file and contains MPKG file with supporting files.

 ![02]({{ site.baseurl }}/images/FortiClient/02.png)

 The PKG contains preinstall and postinstall scripts.
 As the software requires the installation of many files for proper functionality, the script is relatively complex with function calls to copy the files to the expected locations, remove old services, get the correct system preferences, initiate the settings, set VPN connections, and much more.

-I like to start the package analysis there as the scripts are executed in the security context of the installer.
-The common features of the script to check are  interactions with files in the folder we have access to (for example `/tmp/`), high-privilege calls that could be misused, or variable that could be directly or indirectly controlled.
-Our goal is to influence the flow during the installation and create, alter, or just remove files from the system or get a privilege call.
+I like to start the package analysis there, because the scripts are executed in the security context of the installer.
+The common features to check are interactions with files in the folder we have access to (for example `/tmp/`), high-privilege calls that could be misused, or variables that could be directly or indirectly controlled.
+The goal is to influence the flow during the installation and create, alter, or just remove files from the system or get a privilege call.

 ![03]({{ site.baseurl }}/images/FortiClient/03.png)